akka/akka/akka-docs/src/main/paradox/scala/futures.md

 Since callbacks are executed in any order and potentially in parallel, it can be tricky at the times when you need sequential ordering of operations.
-But there's a solution and it's name is `andThen`.
+But there's a solution and its name is `andThen`.
 It creates a new `Future` with the specified callback, a `Future` that will have the same result as the `Future` it's called on, which allows for ordering like in the following sample: